How to Practice Self-Love

 When you begin to notice your reactions in real time.

-When you take the time to understand what you are feeling instead of pushing it away.
+When you take the time to understand what you are feeling instead of immediately judging yourself for feeling it.

 This is where self-love stops being an idea.